conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

 </Tabs>

 **GatewayServiceAccount checks:**
-- When `spec.type` is `EXTERNAL`, the `spec.externalNames` has to be a non-empty list of external names.
+When `spec.type` is `EXTERNAL`, the `spec.externalNames` has to be a non-empty list of external names.
 Each name has to be unique across all declared GatewayServiceAccount.
-  - **At the moment** we only support a list of one element.
+We currently only support a list of one element.
 Support for multiple externalNames will be added in the future.

 **GatewayServiceAccount side effects:**
 - When `spec.type` is `EXTERNAL`: